Skip to main content

 • Traditional serrated adenomas

-• Hamartomas (or juvenile polyps): These are typically seen in younger individuals.
+• Hamartomas (juvenile polyps): These are usually seen in young people.

-• Inflammatory polyps (or pseudopolyps): These are not true polyps; we will discuss these later.
+• Inflammatory polyps (or pseudopolyps): These are not actually polyps, we'll talk about that later.

-This is the most critical classification.
-(Neoplastic) polyps are those that can potentially turn into cancer, while (Non-neoplastic) polyps are those that cannot (or have a very low risk of doing so).
+This is the most important classification. ``Neoplastic`` polyps are the types that can become cancerous. ``Non-neoplastic`` polyps are the types that are not (or have a very low) chance of becoming cancerous.

 • Sessile serrated lesions